sbergot/wandering-mushroom/content/2020-12-05-body-augmentations.md

 - Rocket metal head.
 A small reactor at the back of the head allows the PC to perform a powerful headbutt.
 - Thermal vision.
-- Face reader: gives indicators about people's faces: stress level variation, emotion variations, etc.
+- Face reader: gives indicators about people's faces - stress level variation, emotion variations, etc.
 - hands propeller.
 The PC is able to cast his hands away.
 They remain attached to his arm with a cable.
 The pc is still able to operate his hands.
 Can be